-Modal & Resonance Testing
+Modal Analysis & Resonance Testing

 Resonance identification, dynamic testing, modal analysis and operating deflection shape analysis, form the basis of our set of expertise in vibration analysis, and are described on this page, in the embedded video below, and in the links above in more detail.
-This is the heart of vibration testing and key to making a confounding vibration issues understandable.
+This is the heart of vibration testing and key to make confounding vibration issues understandable.
 Our vibration testing, structural dynamics and modal analysis consulting services have helped push the limits of technologies and cutting edge designs for over 30 years.

 Modal and Resonance Testing can provide answers to questions such as: